ShahZafrani/js-dfa/README.md

 >Each group needs to do a 10 min presentation around 2 weeks later.
 Each student in the group will be graded equally unless it was reported to me and confirmed that some student did not do sufficient work for the project.

 ---
-Created by Linda Vu, Solomon Walker, Teddy (insertLastNameHere), and Shah Zafrani for CS6041 Theory of Computation at Kennesaw State University
+Created by Linda Vu and Shah Zafrani for CS6041 Theory of Computation at Kennesaw State University